Poland: Culture

 The Polish White Eagle is Poland's enduring national and cultural symbol.

 The culture of Poland is closely connected with its intricate 1,000-year history, and forms an important constituent in the Western civilisation.
 The Poles take great pride in their national identity which is often associated with the colours white and red, and exuded by the expression biało-czerwoni ("whitereds").
 National symbols, chiefly the crowned white-tailed eagle, are often visible on clothing, insignia and emblems.
 The architectural monuments of great importance are protected by the National Heritage Board of Poland.
-Over 100 of the country's most significant tangible wonders were enlisted onto the Historic Monuments Register, with further 17 being recognised by UNESCO as World Heritage Sites.
+Over 100 of the country's most significant tangible wonders were enlisted onto the Historic Monuments Register, with further 18 being recognised by UNESCO as World Heritage Sites.

 Holidays and traditions

 All Saints' Day on 1 November is one of the most important public holidays in Poland.

-There are 13 government-approved annual public holidays – New Year on 1 January, Three Kings' Day on 6 January, Easter Sunday and Easter Monday, Labour Day on 1 May, Constitution Day on 3 May, Pentecost, Corpus Christi, Feast of the Assumption on 15 August, All Saints' Day on 1 November, Independence Day on 11 November and Christmastide on 25 and 26 December.
+There are 14 government-approved annual public holidays – New Year on 1 January, Three Kings' Day on 6 January, Easter Sunday and Easter Monday, Labour Day on 1 May, Constitution Day on 3 May, Pentecost, Corpus Christi, Feast of the Assumption on 15 August, All Saints' Day on 1 November, Independence Day on 11 November and Christmastide on 24, 25 and 26 December.

 Particular traditions and superstitious customs observed in Poland are not found elsewhere in Europe.
-Though Christmas Eve (Wigilia) is not a public holiday, it remains the most memorable day of the entire year.
+Though Christmas Eve (Wigilia) had not been a public holiday until 2025, it remains the most memorable day of the entire year.
 Trees are decorated on 24 December, hay is placed under the tablecloth to resemble Jesus' manger, Christmas wafers (opłatek) are shared between gathered guests and a twelve-dish meatless supper is served that same evening when the first star appears.
 An empty plate and seat are symbolically left at the table for an unexpected guest.
 On occasion, carolers journey around smaller towns with a folk Turoń creature until the Lent period.

 A widely popular doughnut and sweet pastry feast occurs on Fat Thursday, usually 52 days prior to Easter.
 Eggs for Holy Sunday are painted and placed in decorated baskets that are previously blessed by clergymen in churches on Easter Saturday.
 Easter Monday is celebrated with pagan dyngus festivities, where the youth is engaged in water fights.
 Cemeteries and graves of the deceased are annually visited by family members on All Saints' Day; tombstones are cleaned as a sign of respect and candles are lit to honour the dead on an unprecedented scale.